coder/docs/cli/wac.md

 state: alpha
 ---

-> Workspaces as Code is still in its infancy, and subject to heavy change.
+> **Caution:** Workspaces as Code is still in its infancy, and subject to
-> This feature should only be explored by advanced users at this time.
+> heavy change.
+This feature should only be explored by advanced users at
+> this time.

 Workspaces as Code has secretly made its way into the v1.16.0 release!